What is an optician, and when should you see one?

 What does an optician do?

-The responsibilities of an optician primarily revolve around making sure a patient is fitted with the proper eyewear, including recommending styles and features, taking measurements and providing other customer service.
+The responsibilities of an optician primarily revolve around making sure a patient is fit with the proper eyewear, including recommending styles and features, taking measurements and providing other types of customer service.

 More specific duties of an optician include: